1978 slasher Halloween has a surprisingly old-school message: don’t smoke or have sex if you want to survive a serial

 Firstly, the adult Michael Myers is played by two actors.
 Tony Moran plays the unmasked Myers (briefly seen at the end of the film), while Nick Castle is credited as The Shape – i.e., the lumbering killer the rest of the time.

 The two represent different aspects of Myers: the almost-human being who only barely exists, and the sub-human monster.

 Myers has other contrasting attributes, too.
 For most of the film the masked killer moves at a glacial pace – so much so that it’s remarkable he’s able to murder anyone.

-Despite this, he’s also the fleet-footed acrobat who leaps onto a car roof to attack a nurse outside the psychiatric facility.
+Despite this, he’s also the fleet-footed acrobat who leaps onto a car roof to attack a nurse outside the psychiatric facility at the start of the film.
 Hmm.

 Speaking of cars, Loomis (Donald Pleasance) remarks that someone at the psychiatric facility has taught Myers how to drive during his incarceration.
 We never find out who this is, but it fits in with the idea that someone doubles for or assists Myers along the way.

-And while Loomis paints Myers as a deranged zombie, Myers is somehow able to learn how to drive.
-That said, of course part of the film’s terror is that such a creature can still be incredibly strategic.
+And while Loomis paints Myers as a deranged zombie, Myers is somehow still able to learn how to drive.
+That said, part of the film’s terror is that such a creature can still be incredibly strategic … and can choose when to be human or inhumane.

 A double / assistant would also explain why Myers doesn’t die in this first movie.
-In the film’s finale Laurie stabs Myers twice but can’t seem to kill him.
+The finale sees Laurie stab Myers twice but she can’t seem to kill him.
 Loomis then shows up and shoots him – but after falling out of a window, Myers mysteriously disappears.
 Perhaps he jumps in an Uber.

 Michael Myers steals the white mask (technically William Shatner’s face) from a hardware store.